k99sharma/ghost-leecode/README.md

 # ghost-leecode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions to ace the coding interview!